muratk5n/thirdwave/en/index.md

 Why bother half of it will be under water w 7m water level rise..
-You'll be confined to a 100m radius circle but hey, maybe you can get billionaire friends and do a big circle jerk there in keeping up with the spirit of the place
+You'll be confined to a 100m radius circle but hey, maybe you can get billionaire friends and do an island circle jerk in keeping up with the spirit of the place

 "Billionaire Stephen Deckoff buys Jeffrey Epstein's private islands"